romelrdev/hello-world/README.md

 ## Hey there!
-I'm Romel Ramnarain Jr., a full-stack software engineer.<br>
+I'm Romel Ramnarain Jr, a full-stack software engineer.<br>

 I'm currently a freelance web developer.<br>
 I have high hopes in working with music software.<br>